PhilHippo/Ai-lab-object-detection/README.md

 Below this line of code you see :

- 	 ▪	  a line for your  SSID
+* A line for your  SSID
-	 ▪    a line for your  network access password.
+* A line for your  network access password.

 This is a **very important step** for the configuration of our ESP32-CAM since the live-streaming will be based on your wifi connection, so the wifi connection of the PC and of the ESP32 must be the same, otherwise your ESP32 won’t work .